Securden Password Vault Features

 IT administrators require complete visibility and control over the accounts organization-wide to manage them effectively.
 Consolidating all the accounts in a secure, central repository is fundamental to gaining visibility and control.

 The easiest way to consolidate all your accounts to the central repository is to do an automated discovery.
-Securden comes with a powerful discovery engine that discovers the privileged accounts in computers, databases, and devices, and the accounts and builds an inventory for efficient management.
+Securden comes with a powerful discovery engine that discovers the privileged accounts in computers, databases,cloud services, and devices, building a comprehensive an inventory for efficient management.

 Securden discovers the IT assets and the privileged accounts present in the network.
 The discovery process brings everything under effective management, including long-forgotten privileged accounts, unmanaged devices, privileged accounts belonging to users who left the organization, accounts you forgot to disable after off-boarding a contractor, and so on.
 Securden discovers various types of devices, IT assets, and the privileged accounts present in your network.
 Discovery can detect accounts like: